 Tuition will be charged on a quarterly basis.
-A \$25 registration fee will be charged to all students each quarter.
+A \$25 down payment will be charged to all students their first quarter.
 The first quarter fee must be paid by cash, check, or credit card.
-An Online Learning Fee of \$100 per course, per term will also be charged.
 Additional fees, not included in the above costs, may be assessed.
 Information concerning additional fees may be found in the Tuition and Fees section of this catalog in Appendix B.